RustFestEU/blog.rustfest.eu/_posts/2019-08-06-pre-post-events-sustainable-trains.md

 ### From the East

-If your are traveling from the East it might be possible to cross routes with folks from the North and join their travel.
+If you are traveling from the East it might be possible to cross routes with folks from the North and join their travel.
 Lucky us there is a direct connection from Budapest to Zürich.
 Let's look at it: